 The mission of the Alderson Broaddus University, College of Medical Science, School of Anatomical Science is to foster a continuing level of excellence in teaching anatomical disciplines to professional students in health-related and scientific fields while preparing them with the tools, and scientific knowledge needed to become future anatomical scientists and educators.

-Students who are intellectually capable and possess investigative skills and inquisitive minds will find challenging, rewarding and fulfilling opportunities at Alderson Broaddus University.
+Students who are intellectually capable and possess investigative skills and inquisitive minds will find challenging, rewarding, and fulfilling opportunities at Alderson Broaddus University.

-- General chemistry – 8 semester hours with lab
+- General chemistry with laboratory: 4 – semester hours

-- Statistics – 3 semester hours
+- Statistics or calculus: 3 semester hours

 Anatomy Cadaver Lab